mene91/MMNET_TEAM21/readme.md

 in mobile_src/doc is possible to see the documentation used for the beacons detection.

-mobile_src isn't the hole project folder, it contains only the index.js (where we wrote the code) and the already build apk!
+mobile_src isn't the hole project folder, it contains only the index.js (where we wrote the code) and the already built apk!
 It was too big to upload the entire folder.